Best Medicare Advantage Plans in Louisiana (2026)

 Best HMO Medicare Advantage Plans in Louisiana

-Louisiana’s HMO Medicare Advantage has just two insurers offering plans statewide.
-Humana and Aetna provide distinct options that differ sharply in quality, cost protection, and plan availability.
+Louisiana's HMO Medicare Advantage market has just two insurers.
+Humana and Aetna provide distinct options that differ sharply in quality, cost protection and plan availability.

-Humana dominates Louisiana's HMO landscape with a broad offering of 13 plans and a strong 4-star CMS rating.
-Aetna has only one zero-premium plan with a much higher $6,750 MOOP and a lower 3.42-star rating.
+Humana leads Louisiana's HMO market with 13 plans and a 4-star CMS rating.
+Aetna has one zero-premium plan with a $6,750 MOOP and a 3.42-star rating.

 Humana4.00$0$2,900135.00